-The Frosk field lies within Production Licence 340 and is located in block 24/9 of the Norwegian sector of the North Sea.
+The Frosk reservoir lies within Production Licence 340 as part of the Bøyla field, located in block 24/9 of the Norwegian sector of the North Sea.
 Forty metres of oil-bearing injectite sand was penetrated within the Eocene Hordaland Group, located just above the Balder Formation.
 An OWC was penetrated, cored, and aligned with pressure data at 1,861.5 m TVDSS.
 The GOC was calculated to be 1,786 m TVDSS based on pressure data and supported by the measured PVT bubble point pressure.
 A gas-bearing thinner injectite was penetrated in the sidetrack, which constrained the depth of the GOC.
 The water depth at the discovery well is 119 m.
 Production from well 24/9-M4, the Frosk Test Producer, also called FTP, commenced in August 2019.